GTFB/Altrp/README.md

 ### 0.5.0
 + Add "Delete" Form Action to Button Widget
 + Add Dynamic Content Option to Text Controllers and Receive Dynamic Data from Server
++ Add New Text Editor in Text Widget

 ### 0.4.0
 + Add "Add New" Form Action to Button Widget